Musical, Cultural, and Performing Arts in northern new hampshire

 It is the hard work and the vision of its founders and current board that provided the nucleus for the wide variety of performers we have been able to bring to the North Country.

 We are fortunate to be developing a regional audience who share our love of the arts and look to the future with us.
 It is in broadening our efforts and reaching out to performers for their support that guides us to holding true to the founders of this organization’s mission that we will grow and flourish to provide a wide range of performing arts opportunities to the community.
+We are now working with our arts partners in the visual and theatrical arts fields to develop our new home at the former Our Lady of Grace Shrine in Columbia, N.H., as a multi-discipline arts campus, the Great North Wood Center for the Arts.

 Thomas Jordan is a locally born journalist, musician, and producer.
 During the day, he works as the associate editor and videographer for the Colebrook Chronicle.
 By night, he records and produces original music, performing in a number of bands around the area.
 He provides live sound tech for GNWCA concerts, designs posters for upcoming shows, and has represented the board at international music showcases.
 He is on the board of directors of the World Trad Forum.
 He plays the guitar, bass guitar and keyboard and performs in the Celtic ensemble Islay Mist Ceilidh and the retro-rock group Rock On.